Considerations for Respectful Personal Care for Children with Disabilities

 Respectful Communication

 Respecting the child’s autonomy and dignity involves using respectful communication and language.
 Always speak directly to the child, rather than talking over them or addressing only their caregivers.
+This establishes the child as an active participant in their care.
 Encourage the child to participate in decisions about their care whenever possible.
+For instance, if a child prefers to use a particular soap because it feels good on their skin, honor that preference where possible.
 Building trust through open communication is crucial for establishing a positive and supportive caregiver-child relationship.
 Listening attentively to the child’s preferences and needs fosters a sense of empowerment and respect for their autonomy in decision-making.

 Individualized Care Plans